Sina-Najafi/SSA-Net/README.md

-Replicating the **segmenation** model proposed in this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9027296/ using tensoflow code. this was me and my teammates'(Alireza barghgir, Mahsa Arabi) project during my internship at AI-medic.
+Replicating the **segmenation** model proposed in this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9027296/ using tensoflow code. it was me and my teammates'(Alireza barghgir, Mahsa Arabi) project to replicate and train this model during my internship at AI-medic.